RomainCyr/LTRSP-3589/1_sanity_checks/0_aetest_check_version_static/README.md

     aetest.main(testbed = testbed)
 ```

-When running the `aetest.main()` the different AEtest class present in the python script will be executed in the order they are defined in the script (except for `CommonSetup` and `CommonCleanup` which are always executed first and last respectively).
+When running the `aetest.main()` the different AEtest classes present in the python script will be executed in the order they are defined in the script (except for `CommonSetup` and `CommonCleanup` which are always executed first and last respectively).

 In each class, every decorated function with `@aetest.subsection` or `@aetest.test` will be executed in the order they are defined.

 ## Console Output

-When using AETest it is recommended to use the `logger.info()` method, it prints in the standard pyATS format.
+When using AETest it is recommended to use the `logger.info()` method.
+Using the `logging` module will print in the standard pyATS format.
 For instance, in order to print the below output, you can use  `logger.info('xrd-1 is connected')`.

 ```
 2023-10-21T11:05:40: %SCRIPT-INFO: xrd-1 is connected